binaryroot/AndroidModuleArchitecture/README.md

 As module knows about the intent factory and dagger module was put into the graph.
 The field can be injected.

 #### Middleware level
 At this level, the application contains modules which will be reusable across the application.
-For example, good candidates will be database module, analysts or even IOT module.
+For example, good candidates will be database module, analytics or even IOT module.
 Communication with Middleware modules follows [The Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 ![Alt text](https://preview.ibb.co/g9wrTS/Untitled_Diagram_10.png)